MEPP-team/MEPP2/Install.md

    $ software-properties-gtk
    ```

+* If you are under OSX Mojave (10.14), you have to upgrade to 10.14.4 (March 25, 2019) at least in order to avoid black blinking video problem

+## Known (old) issues

 * On Ubuntu 17.04 (04/13/17 Release): when using BUILD_USE_PCL=ON, you must complete your dependency installation stage with the following command:
    ```
    $ sudo ln -s /usr/lib/x86_64-linux-gnu/libmpi.so /usr/lib/libmpi.so
    ```

-* If you are under OSX Mojave (10.14), you have to upgrade to 10.14.4 (March 25, 2019) at least in order to avoid black blinking video problem